 I am launching a new venture in September 2021, Artistic Walks that look at London’s artistic and literary connections.
 I hope this will be the start of an occasional series of face-to-face events over the coming year.
-Several people have asked me if it would be possible to organise some live tours as I have guided walks for the Oscar Wilde Society and the Victorian Society previously.
-So, this is your chance to be guided around some of London’s most beautiful areas, perhaps to come together with friends and to chat with each other in person.
-Covid has not gone away but outdoors events are supposed to provide less opportunity for transmission of the virus.
+I have guided walks for the Oscar Wilde Society and the Victorian Society previously.
+Please contact me, firstname.lastname@example.org, if you would like to arrange a guided walk for your group.
+Minimum number 10 persons.
+Cost £15 per person.

 Artistic London: from Sloane Square to Harrods